 A. Okay.
 A summary.
 Remember, Coenzyme Q10 is essential for the production of 95% of the energy made by the body.
 Very important.

 - Significantly improves heart function in The Mayo Clinic defines heart failure, also known as congestive heart failure and/or chronic heart failure, as the failure of the heart muscle to pump blood to the body adequately.
 In other words, heart failure is not a heart attack, and it is not death from heart disease, which its name might seem to imply.
 Heart failure is a condition...
-More patients.
+Read more about this term patients.

 - Maintains healthy heart function in ageing live-at-home individuals.